hsghori/CS-Notes/computer_networks_notes.md

 # Basic Internet Organization
 The Internet is a network of machines connected to each other through a series of universal, open source protocols.
 This interconnected network allows for free flowing exchange of information and has evolved from a cloistered system used for research and communication to a global network which supports everything from commerce and social media to education and activism.

 The Internet is essentially a network or subnetworks.
-End-of-systems and networks are connected to the network by switches and routerinstead of being directly connected to the network.
+End-of-systems and networks are connected to the network by switches and router instead of being directly connected to the network.

 - This is done to reduce the number of edges between nodes in the network.
 - The Internet ties all the switches together using an IP protocol.
 In this way, different hardwares and devices can communicate on the same network.

-When nodes need to send information they may have to share switches / edges between swtiches.
-They can do this in three major ways
+When nodes need to send information they may have to share switches / edges between switches.
+They can do this in three major ways:

-1. Circuit switching: Switches are reserved for the entire transfer.
-	- Source sends a reservation request to the destination.
+1. Circuit switching: Switches are reserved for the entire transfer.\ Source sends a reservation request to the destination.
 Each intermediate switch checks it's resources to see if it can handle the request.
 If all the switches have enough resources, the resources will be reserved and the circuit will be established.
 Once the data transfer is done, the resources on the switch will be freed.
-	- This works well for really large "one and done" data transfers because the circuit is reserved for the entirety of the connection.
+This works well for really large "one and done" data transfers because the circuit is reserved for the entirety of the connection.
 However, it doesn't work as well for "bursty" traffic (ie sending a few small messages over time) since bandwidth is reserved for the entirety of the connection.
 - Pros:
 	- Uninterrupted bandwidth (esp good for large/consistent/real-time transfers).
 AKA predictable performance.
 	- Simple, fast switching.
 - Cons:
 	- Wasted bandwidth.
 	- Connection may be rejected if a resource is used up.
 	- Circuit set-up and teardown has a lot of overhead for short connections.
 	- Many points of failure (if a switch fails, the circuit fails).
-- Packet switching: Each source sends it's message in packets with the destination encoded.
-Each packet is treated independently and forwarded to its destination.
+2. Packet switching: Each source sends it's message in packets with the destination encoded.
+Each packet is treated independently and forwarded to its destination. \
-	- The switch needs to have a buffer to deal with transient overload (ie saving packets in transit).
+The switch needs to have a buffer to deal with transient overload (ie saving packets in transit).
 If the buffer overloads, packets are dropped.
 - Pros:
 	- Efficient use of bandwidth (no wasted bandwidth)
 	- Robust against single switch failure (can re-rout around dead switch).
 	- Lower latency (no overhead for setup and teardown)
 - Cons:
 	- Unpredictable performance (all packets are treated the same and packets can be dropped and network cannot guarantee bandwidth)
 	- Requires buffer management and congestion control.
-- Hybrid connection
+3. Hybrid connection

-A switch internally can divide it's connections using "multiplexing"
+A switch internally can divide it's connections using "multiplexing":

-- Time multiplexing: establishes chooses different connection at a specific time interval.
+1. Time multiplexing: chooses different connection at a specific time interval.
 	Ex: time 1 connection 1
 		time 2 connection 2
 		time 3 FREE
 		time 4 FREE
 	(switch has 4 time intervals)
-- Frequency multiplexing: Sends each message at a specific frequency.
+2. Frequency multiplexing: Sends each message at a specific frequency.
-- Statistical multiplexing: The communication channel is divided into an arbitrary number of variable bitrate digital channels or data streams.
+3. Statistical multiplexing: The communication channel is divided into an arbitrary number of variable bitrate digital channels or data streams.
 The link sharing is adapted to the instantaneous traffic demands of the data streams that are transferred over each channel.

 __Network Metrics__

 - Transmission Delay: How long does it take to push all bits from a packet into a link?
 	- $transmission\_delay = packet\_size / transmission\_rate\_of\_link$
 - Propagation Delay: How long does it take to move one bit from one end of a link to the other?
 	- $propagation\_delay = link\_length / propogation\_time$
 - Queuing Delay: How long does a packet spend in a buffer before it's processed?
-	- Depends on arrival rate in the queue, type of arriving traffic (bursty or constatn), and the probability the delay exceeds some threshold (after which the packet will be dropped)
+	- Depends on arrival rate in the queue, type of arriving traffic (bursty or constant), and the probability the delay exceeds some threshold (after which the packet will be dropped)
 	- $queue\_length = long\_term\_average\_arrival\_rate * waiting\_time$ (Little's Law)
 - Processing Delay: Overall end to end delay.